WagJag March Guide • Toronto / GTA • Niagara • Ontario • Michelle Milligan •

 Jump, bounce, repeat

 When you need a guaranteed energy reset, trampoline parks are a classic.
-WagJag’s March calendar features Aerosports Trampoline Park jump passes (weekday-friendly), which is ideal for families who want to avoid peak crowds and still get that big, happy, tired-out-after feeling.
+WagJag’s March calendar features Aerosports Trampoline Park jump passes (weekday-friendly), which is ideal for families who want to avoid peak crowds.

 Bowling = the universal crowd-pleaser